cyanidesayonara/buketti-backend/README.md

 chmod go+w pgadmin_data
 ```

-To start the backend service with PostgreSQL and PGAdmin
+Start the backend service with PostgreSQL and PGAdmin:

 ```
 docker-compose up
 ```

 If no errors appear, you can make the script run in the background by adding
-the -d flag for detached mode
+the -d flag for detached mode:

 ```
 docker-compose -d up